 Another example of a long trade setup on EUR/USD daily chart:

-Sometimes, candlestick #3 not only breaks above the BB1 upper band, but also reaches the BB2 upper band too.
+Sometimes, candlestick #3 not only breaks above BB1 upper band, but also it reaches BB2 upper band too.
 This happens when the security is trending strongly:

 This also occurs when there is a strong uptrend and we are not already in: